A new definition of rough paths on manifolds

 \section{Coloured paths on manifolds}

-The procedure detailed in the previous sections is more general and can be extended to define any notion of ``colouring'' already existing on the Euclidean space to a manifold, assuming that we can find a suitable functorial rule.
-Indeed, the roughness of a path can be seen as a colour: an extra bit of information that cannot necessarily be learned by looking at the base path only.\\
+There is a general principle underlying the procedure followed above that can be used to define any notion of \emph{colouring} already existing on the Euclidean space to a manifold, assuming that we can find a suitable functorial rule.
+The lift of a path into a rough path can be indeed seen as a colouring: an extra bit of information that cannot necessarily be learned by looking at the base path only.

-Let $n\in\mathbb{N}^*$.
-Let $\mathcal{C}$ be a category whose objects are the open subsets of $\mathbb{R}^n$ and for which inclusion maps are arrows.
-We can define a notion of ``coloured'' charts and atlas over any $n$-topological manifold by assuming that the transition maps are arrows in the category $\mathcal{C}$.
-We will call such a manifold a ``coloured manifold".